Khloe Kardashian’s Ex-Boyfriend French Montana Declares Their Love Was ‘Real’ In New Interview

 “Friendship after a relationship is something that’s real hard to do, and I’m glad we’ve been able to do it,” he said.

-As Bustle reports, he and Khloe had an “on-again, off-again relationship” that started in 2014 when Sean ‘P. Diddy’ Combs introduced them to one another at a party.
+As Bustle reports, he and Khloe had an “on-again, off-again relationship” that started in 2014 when Sean “P. Diddy” Combs introduced them to one another at a party.
 The romance inspired lots of tabloid stories, some of which weren’t all that flattering to either of them.
 According to Us Weekly, she also got warnings from people in her inner circle that French was trying to use her fame to boost his own.

-Khloe, who was technically still married to Lamar Odom at the time, told Us that the rapper made her happy.
+Khloe, who was technically still married to Lamar Odom at the time, told Us Magazine that the rapper made her happy.

 “He is just funny.
 He’s light and it’s easy.
 That’s what I need right now,” she said.
 “It’s fun.
 I like how he’s always happy.
 Smiles are infectious.
 They’re contagious.
 I like that.”